Polymer/old-docs-site/articles/communication.md

 ## Conclusion

-The unique "messaging" feature that {{site.project_title}} brings to the table two-way data-binding and changed watchers.
+The unique "messaging" features that {{site.project_title}} brings to the table are two-way data-binding and changed watchers.
 However, data binding has been a part of other frameworks for a long time, so technically it's not a new concept.